Fulton County DUI Lawyer - Fulton County DUI Attorney

-Fulton County DUI Lawyer Richard Lawson has been defending people throughout all of Fulton County for over 20 years.
+Fulton County DUI Lawyer Richard Lawson has been defending people throughout all of Fulton County for over 25 years.
 As a former DUI Prosecutor, his experience is the difference.
 Our office only handles DUI cases and the related offense that caused you to be pulled-over in the first place.
 We are here 365 days a year, 7 days a week, weekends, holidays, and evenings because your problems do not wait until Monday morning.
 Our office has helped thousands of people with complicated DUI cases throughout all of Fulton County.
-Remember, you only have ten days to protect your privilege to drive in Georgia.
-Be warned that the 10 day letter is the key to your entire Fulton County DUI Defense.
+Remember, you only have thirty days to protect your privilege to drive in Georgia.
+Be warned that the 30-day letter is the key to your entire Fulton County DUI defense.

-If you have been arrested in Fulton County, you only have ten days to protect your right to drive.
-Contact us now to file for your ALS Hearing.
-Without this hearing, your drivers license or privilege to drive in Georgia will be suspended for up to one year.
+If you have been arrested in Fulton County, you only have thirty days to protect your right to drive.
+Contact us now to file for your ALS Hearing or a request for an ignition interlock device.
+Without this hearing or device, your drivers license or privilege to drive in Georgia will be suspended for up to one year.
 This does not have to happen.
 You can save your license and your freedom by contacting us today.
 Act now.
 Your case will not defend itself.
 It takes a DUI Attorney in Fulton County to help.
 Only a DUI Lawyer in Fulton County knows how to successfully navigate the Fulton County Court System.
 If you don't have your lawyer send the letter, you are facing 12 months without a license.

 If you have been arrested for DUI in Fulton County, you have a choice as to who you hire.
 Our office is exclusively devoted to DUI Defense in Georgia.
 Our Fulton County DUI Lawyers are here to help you.
 It is all we do.
 Contact the DUI Experts today.
 Contact the Fulton County DUI Attorneys at our office to start your DUI Defense.
 Your best DUI Defense being here with Fulton County DUI Attorney Richard Lawson.